Want to know the secret to making frozen corn taste delicious? Kick your corn side dish up a notch with How to Cook Frozen Corn (the RIGHT way)!

 Basic Tips for Cooking Frozen Corn

-- Don’t BOIL frozen corn!
+- Don’t BOIL or microwave frozen kernel corn!
 Just don’t do it.
 I know the package tells you to do it, but trust me, it zaps all the flavor out of the corn.

 - Use a skillet.
-Stir-frying or sautéing frozen corn keeps it crisp, bright and flavorful.
+Stir-frying or sautéing frozen corn keeps it crisp and bright and tastes much better than roasted corn in the oven.

 - Add a little sugar.
 It’s ok, it won’t taste weird and it will bring out the natural sweet flavor.

 - Don’t salt until ready to serve.
-Salting the corn too early can dehydrate it and won’t taste as sweet.
-Wait until after you’ve cooked it, then salt to taste.
+Salting the corn too early can dehydrate it and it won’t taste as sweet.
+Wait until after you’ve cooked it, then salt and pepper to taste for perfectly tender kernels.

-- Easy Seasoned Corn: Add 2 cloves garlic and ½ teaspoon thyme before cooking.
+- Easy Seasoned Corn: Add 2 cloves garlic or some garlic powder and ½ teaspoon thyme before cooking.

-- Mexican Street Corn: After cooking, add ⅓ cup quest fresco and sprinkle paprika and parsley over the top.
-Squeeze a little fresh lime over the top if desired.
+- Mexican Street Corn: After cooking, add ⅓ cup queso fresco and sprinkle paprika and parsley over the top.
+Squeeze a little fresh lime juice over the top and garnish with cilantro, if desired.

-Wanting to find more incredible corn side dishes?
+Wanting to find more incredible corn side dishes, main dishes, and corn casseroles?
 Look no further!

 How to Cook Frozen Corn (the RIGHT way)